synnaxlabs/synnax/client/ts/api/client.api.md

     range: Key_3;
 }

+// Warning: (ae-missing-release-tag) "AliasChange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type AliasChange = change_2.Change<string, Alias>;

+// Warning: (ae-missing-release-tag) "ALWAYS_INDEX_PERSIST_ON_AUTO_COMMIT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ALWAYS_INDEX_PERSIST_ON_AUTO_COMMIT: TimeSpan;

 // Warning: (ae-forgotten-export) The symbol "ParamAnalysisResult_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "analyzeChannelParams" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 const analyzeChannelParams: (channels: Params) => ParamAnalysisResult_2<KeyOrName, {